 Both fish contain a wide variety of similar nutrients.
-Pacific cod contains more of some nutrients while Atlantic cod contains more of others.
+One contains more of some nutrients while the other contains more of others.
 What is healthier, Pacific cod or Atlantic cod?

 Atlantic cod is healthier than Pacific cod due to its 50% more heart healthy omega-3 fatty acids, less cholesterol and more protein.
 Atlantic cod provides a greater percentage of vitamins and minerals than Pacific including B6, thiamin, riboflavin, niacin, iron, potassium, magnesium, calcium, zinc and selenium.

 Pacific cod is no slouch either and contains a large number of nutrients as well.
-Pacific cod provides more B12, B5 and phosphorus than Atlantic.
+It provides more B12, B5 and phosphorus.
 They both contain a similar number of folate.

 How do these nutrients benefit health?
 The next section of this article explains how.
-I wrote an article which compared Atlantic Pollock to cod which has a different number of nutrients.
-Check out that article, Atlantic Pollock vs Cod: Is One Better?
+I wrote an article which compared Atlantic Pollock.
+Check out that article, Atlantic Pollock: Is One Better?
 Let’s Compare.

 Pacific Cod and Atlantic Cod Health Benefits